 High level image content informations are analyzed and integrated in some recent summarization approaches.
-For example, Wu et al. [7] detect the corresponding lattice of a symmetry image region and retarget it by trimming the lattice.
-Basha et al. [29] employ depth information to maintain geometric consistence when retargeting stereo images by seam carving.
-Lin et al. [30] utilize the object correspondences in the left and right images of a stereoscopic image in retargeting, which allows the generation of an object-based significance map and the consistent preservation of objects during warping.
+Wu et al. [7] detect the corresponding lattice of a symmetry image region and retarget it by trimming the lattice.
+Basha et al. [23] employ depth information to maintain geometric consistence when retargeting stereo images by seam carving.
+Lin et al. [24] utilize the object correspondences in the left and right images of a stereoscopic image in retargeting.
 Dong et al. [8] detect similar objects in the input image and then use object carving to achieve a natural retargeting effects with minimum object saliency damage.
 There also exist a few efforts to deal with textures for better retargeting.
-Kim and Kim [31] exploit the higher order statistics of the diffusion space to define a reliable image importance map, which can better preserve the salient object when it is located in front of a textural background.
-This approach does not consider how to preserve the visual effects of textural regions.
-Zhang and Kuo [32] resize the salient and irregular regions by warping and re-synthesize the regular regions, but the method cannot address what situations the regularity detection algorithm works.
-Moreover, the synthesis algorithm they used can only deal with isotropic textures which is not fit for most natural images with vivid anisotropic texture regions.
+Kim and Kim [25] define a reliable image importance map to preserve the salient object when it is located in front of a textural background but do not consider how to preserve the visual effects of textural regions.
+Zhang and Kuo [26] resize the salient and irregular regions by warping and re-synthesize the regular regions, but the method cannot address what situations the regularity detection algorithm works.
+Moreover, the synthesis algorithm they used can only deal with isotropic textures which is unfit for most natural images with vivid anisotropic texture regions.